openhwgroup/cv32e40s/docs/user_manual/source/xsecure.rst

 Control flow hardening
 ----------------------
 A hardware check is performed to check if branches are taken (or not taken) as they should.
+Jumps and branches stay two cycles in ID and EX to enable the pipeline to recompute the PC target and the branch decision.
+These recomputed values are then compared to the actual used values one cycle after they have been used, or should have been used in the case of branches that were not taken.

 Functional unit and FSM hardening
 ---------------------------------